libp2p/docs/content/concepts/introduction/protocols/identify.md

 The information exchanged includes:

+- the protocol version: a network identifier, e.g. `/my-network/0.1.0`.
 - the user agent: a free-form string identifying the node's implementation, usually in the format "agent-name/version".
 - the node's public IP address: the node's address on the network, as seen by other nodes.